Community | Cedar Point FCU (Lexington Park, MD)

 • Administrative expenses or expenses such as conference and travel

-• Religious Groups or Political Parties, candidates, or causes
+• Political Parties, candidates, or causes

-*We may choose to make exceptions for national organizations with local chapters on a case-by-case basis.
+*Cedar Point may choose to make exceptions for national organizations with local chapters on a case-by-case basis.

-Cedar Point will make every effort to process your request in a timely manner.
-A decision to deny a request does not imply that the applicant's program is not needed or worthy, but simply that it does not fall within our giving guidelines, priorities, or that funds are not available.
+A decision to deny a request does not imply that the applicant's program is not needed or worthy; it simply means that it does not fall within the Cedar Point giving guidelines or priorities or that funds are not available.
+If your request is denied, your organization may apply again during the next calendar year.

 APPLY NOW